 Geronimo's "Power" that warns him of impending danger, not surprisingly, coincides with his well-founded paranoia, based on the many times the Apaches have been lied to, cheated, starved, humiliated, and killed by the U.S. military and Indian agents.

 On the reservation, rumors fly.
 What Geronimo hears is that Captain Davis has been authorized to have him and Mangus killed.
 Many years later, Chatto, who became General Crooks most trusted scout, says, "Talk of troops made Geronimo like a wild animal."

-Geronimo hatches a plan to persuade reluctant Chiricahuas led by Chiefs Natchez and Chihuahua to follow him in a mass exodus from the reservation to Mexico.
+Geronimo hatches a plan to persuade reluctant Chiricahuas led by Chiefs Naiche and Chihuahua to follow him in a mass exodus from the reservation to Mexico.

 Geronimo's plan includes having his cousins, Fun and Tisna, kill Captain Davis and Chiricahua scout Chatto, two who are most trusted by both the U.S. military and the reservation Chiricahuas.

 Geronimo knows that with Davis and Chatto dead, the reservation Chiricahuas, particularly the Apache scouts, will feel hopelessly vulnerable and will then follow him in a desperate attempt to escape to Northern Mexico and continue the good fight.

 The charismatic Chief Chihuahua fears that Crook will deport him to Alcatraz.
 Chiefs Naiche and Chihuahua throw their support in favor of Geronimo's plan to escape from the reservation when Geronimo tells them that Davis and Chatto are already dead.
 It's a lie.
 A lie that will have devastating consequences for the Chiricahuas and divide the Apaches between those who want the relative comfort and security of the reservation and those who prefer an arduous life on the warpath defending their ancestral homeland against the despised White Eyes and Mexicans.